-Machine M_4 works by comparing x_1 with x_2 through x_l , then by comparing x_2 with x_3 through x_l , and so on.
-An informal description of the TM M_4 deciding this language follows.
+Machine $M_4$ works by comparing $x_1$ with $x_2$ through $x_l$ , then by comparing $x_2$ with $x_3$ through $x_l$ , and so on.
+An informal description of the TM $M_4$ deciding this language follows.

-M_4 = "On input w:
+$M_4$ = "On input w:

 - 1. Place a mark on top of the leftmost tape symbol.
 If that symbol was a blank, accept.
 If that symbol was a #, continue with the next stage.
-Otherwise, reject. - Scan right to the next # and place a second mark on top of it.
-If no # is encountered before a blank symbol, only x1 was present, so accept. - 3.
+Otherwise, reject. - 2.
+Scan right to the next # and place a second mark on top of it.
+If no # is encountered before a blank symbol, only $x_1$ was present, so accept. - 3.
 By zig-zagging, compare the two strings to the right of the marked #s.
 If they are equal, reject. - 4.
 Move the rightmost of the two marks to the next # symbol to the right.
 If no # symbol is encountered before a blank symbol, move the leftmost mark to the next # to its right and the rightmost mark to the # after that.
 This time, if no # is available for the rightmost mark, all the strings have been compared, so accept. - 5.
-Go to Stage 3."
+Go to stage 3."

 This machine illustrates the technique of marking tape symbols.
 In stage 2, the machine places a mark above a symbol, # in this case.
 In the actual implementation, the machine has two different symbols, # and #, in its tape alphabet.
 Saying that the machine places a mark above a # means that the machine writes the symbol # at that location.
 Removing the mark means that the machine writes the symbol without the dot.
-In general we may want to place marks over various symbols on the tape.
-To do so we merely include versions of all these tape symbols with dots in the tape alphabet.
+In general, we may want to place marks over various symbols on the tape.
+To do so, we merely include versions of all these tape symbols with dots in the tape alphabet.

 We conclude from the preceding examples that the described languages A, B, C, and E are decidable.
 All decidable languages are Turing-recognizable, so these languages are also Turing-recognizable.
-Demonstrating a language that is Turing-recognizable but not decidable is more difficult, which we do in Chapter 4.
+Demonstrating a language that is Turing-recognizable but undecidable is more difficult.
+We do so in Chapter 4.